AdaCore/gnatstudio/docs/users_guide/extending.rst

   * Unbound methods

     These are methods of a class.
-You don't specify, when you pass the method in parameter to the combo box, what instance should be passed as its first parameter.
-Therefore, there's also no extra parameter.
+You do not specify, when you pass the method in parameter to the combo box, what instance should be passed as its first parameter.
+Therefore, there is also no extra parameter.

     However, whatever class the method is defined in, the first parameter is always an instance of the class documented in the GPS documentation (in this case a :class:`GPS.Combo` instance), not an instance of the current class.

-    In this first example, since we don't have access to the instance of :class:`MyClass`, we also need to store the global data as a class component.
+    In this first example, since we do not have access to the instance of :class:`MyClass`, we also need to store the global data as a class component.
 This is a problem if multiple instances of the class can be created::